lycheeverse/lychee/README.md

           Note: This option only takes effect on `file://` URIs which do not exist.

       --index-files <INDEX_FILES>
-          When checking locally, resolves directory links to an index file within the directory.
+          When checking locally, resolves directory links to a separate index file.
           The argument is a comma-separated list of index file names to search for.
-Index files are attempted in the order given.
+Index names are relative to the link's directory and attempted in the order given.

           If `--index-files` is specified, then at least one index file must exist in order for a directory link to be considered valid.
 Additionally, the special